riceissa/everything-list-1998-2009/README.md

 mentioned on that page, the Google Groups archive is missing early emails, which is why I've made this repo.

-To obfuscate the email addresses, I ran:
+To obfuscate the email addresses, I ran (in the Hypermail output directory after producing the HTML files with Hypermail):

 ```bash
 find . -type f -exec sed -i 's/-AT_SYMBOL-[A-Za-z0-9.-]\+/.domain.name.hidden/g' {} \;